 Have you ever thought you'd love to capture that loving character in more than just a photo album?
-Contact me via the form below so that we can plan together to create your perfect portrait.
+Get in touch via the form below so we can discuss various options to create your perfect portrait.
 I work from good quality photographs, ideally digital.
 You may already have a photo in mind, if not scroll down for photography tips.

 Lead times vary so please allow plenty of time especially at peak times such as Christmas.
-Pen and ink portraits take me up to two weeks per portrait.
+Pen and ink portraits on A3 paper will take me around two weeks per portrait.
 Acrylic paintings vary depending on size and level of detail but as a rough guide a 30 x 30cm painting will take around 4 weeks to complete.

 A 20% deposit is required to secure your booking with the balance payable only when you are entirely happy with your picture.